zzzprojects/sqlfiddle3/README.md

 If you are using Minikube, it is convenient to use the docker daemon which comes with it for publishing the container images.
 Setup your docker environment to do so with this command:

     eval $(minikube docker-env)

+You also need to enable the "ingress" addon, like so:

+    minikube addons enable ingress

 ### Building Docker images